chef/chef-web-docs/content/reusable/md/ohai_automatic_attribute.md

 </tr>
 <tr>
 <td><code>node['ipaddress']</code></td>
 <td>The IP address for a node.
 If the node has a default route, this is the IPV4 address for the interface.
-If the node does not have a default route, the value for this attribute should be <code>nil</code>.
+If the node doesn't have a default route, the value for this attribute should be <code>nil</code>.
 The IP address for default route is the recommended default value.</td>
 </tr>
 <tr>
 <td><code>node['macaddress']</code></td>